Strategy16 min read

 • Do not drink your calories casually: Business drinks count, whether you log them or not.

+The long-term payoff is not hypothetical.
 Even people who start exercising after 40 can gain major health benefits.
-A BMJ Group summary reported that “weekend warriors” who train in 1 to 2 sessions cut cardiovascular disease risk by 41%.
-That destroys the excuse that you need a perfect seven-day routine to benefit.
+The BMJ Group summary of a modeling study reported that “weekend warriors” who train in 1 to 2 sessions cut cardiovascular disease risk by 41% (BMJ Group on physical activity and life expectancy after 40).
+That matters for executives because it destroys the excuse that you need a perfect seven-day routine to benefit.

 Your body does not care whether progress came from a beautiful schedule.
 It responds to repeated, hard, well-managed work.